Predictive stability filters for nonlinear dynamical systems affected by disturbances

 \section{Introduction}

-Safety filters provide a modular framework, which allow certifying safety in terms of constraint satisfaction, see, e.g. \cite{Wabersich2023} for an overview.
-In order to certify safety for complex systems affected, e.g., by nonlinearities, high-dimensionality, constraints and unknown disturbances, one might leverage model predictive control concepts (MPC), see, e.g., \cite{Rawlings2017} for an overview, in order to design a predictive safety filter, as proposed in \cite{Wabersich2018, Wabersich2021}.
-Ideally, this filter applies as small changes as necessary to a proposed input, which is achieved by minimizing the distance of the input applied to the system to the proposed input.
-The predictive safety filter then provides safety guarantees in a manner which is agnostic to the primary performance objective.
+Safety filters provide a modular framework, which allow certifying safety of dynamical systems in terms of constraint satisfaction, see, e.g. \cite{Wabersich2023} for an overview.
+In order to certify safety for complex systems affected, e.g., by nonlinearities, high-dimensionality, constraints and unknown disturbances, model predictive control concepts (MPC), see, e.g., \cite{Rawlings2017}, can be utilized in order to design a predictive safety filter, as proposed in \cite{Wabersich2018, Wabersich2021}.
+This filter ideally interferes as little as possible with the primary control objective.
+However, as this objective can potentially be unknown, the filter instead minimizes the distance of a proposed input and the input applied to the system.
+In this manner, the safety filter guarantees safety while remaining agnostic to the primary performance objective.
 In particular, the proposed input could come from, e.g., a human operating a safety critical system, such as an automotive, aerospace or biomedical system, or a learning algorithm which is learning a policy or a model.
-Such controllers can, in general, apply unsafe inputs that lead to undesired behavior of the system.

 While constraint satisfaction is the minimal requirement for safety, it can often be beneficial for the closed-loop performance to enforce stronger closed-loop system properties through the safety filter.
 A prominent application domain is given by automotive systems where one might additionally want to enforce stability properties during non-emergency related interventions, which provide more comfort or increased performance.
 As a motivating example, consider a predictive safety filter applied to a vehicle, controlled by a human driver on a high-way.
 A safety filter that enforces constraint satisfaction would prevent the vehicle from crashing when unsafe inputs are applied due to, e.g., a distracted driver.
 However, it is additionally desirable to guarantee that the vehicle eventually converges to a high-way lane after avoiding a crash or incurring disturbances and that the vehicle does not sustain large driver-induced oscillations (DIO), due to human delay of response.
 In general, common safety filter methods can facilitate or cause unwanted oscillations and/or convergence to spurious equilibria, e.g., when transitioning from emergency interventions in airplanes to a stable flight.